Europeans in Vietnam

 The 19th century emperor Minh Mang, who resisted European influences

 “There has always been a strategy for halting the advances of barbarians [foreigners].
 Our own court deals with the Westerners according to the following principles.
-If they come here, we do not oppose them; if they leave, we do not chase them; we simply treat them as barbarians.
+If they come here, we do not oppose them; if they leave, we do not chase them; we simply treat them like barbarians.
 If their vessels come to trade, we only permit them to anchor at Tra-son.
 When exchanges are finished, they must depart.
 We do not let them remain ashore for long, and we do not allow the local people to trade directly with them.
 Thus, even if they are cunning and deceitful, there will be no openings of which they can take advantage in order to cause troubles.”

-In 1833, an anti-Nguyen rebellion erupted in southern Vietnam, led by Le Van Khoi, a local warlord who had converted to Catholicism.
+The conflict between Nguyen emperors and foreign missionaries increased through the 1830s.
+In 1833 an anti-Nguyen rebellion erupted in southern Vietnam, led by Le Van Khoi, a local warlord who had converted to Catholicism.
 Backed by French missionaries and local Catholics, rebel forces captured the main citadel in Saigon and six southern provinces, all within a few weeks.
 It took more than two years for the emperor, Minh Mang, to recapture these places and quell the rebellion.
+Minh Mang’s retaliation was swift and brutal.
+In 1835 he banned Catholicism completely in Vietnam and gave orders that both foreign and local Catholics be arrested and dealt with.
+One of the victims was Frenchman Joseph Marchand, a Jesuit missionary who had backed the uprising of 1833.
+Marchand was arrested and sentenced to a horrendous death, his flesh pulled apart by red-hot pincers.
+But these killings did not discourage foreign missionaries from Vietnam; in fact, many new missionaries continued to arrive from Europe, determined to protect the Catholic faith.

-This triggered a hostile response from France, which was by then looking to exert greater control in the region.
-In 1847, two French warships were sent to Vietnam to negotiate the release of two imprisoned missionaries.
+Minh Mang’s successor, Thieu Tri (reigned 1841-47) was even more hostile to foreigners.
+When Catholic missionaries continued to ignore imperial edicts that they cease preaching to locals, Thieu Tri had most of them thrown into prison.
+This triggered a hostile response from France, which was by then looking for an excuse to exert greater control in the region.
+In 1847 two French warships were sent to Vietnam to negotiate the release of two imprisoned missionaries.
 But when negotiations quickly broke down, the ships entered Da Nang harbour with guns blazing, sinking three Vietnamese boats and blasting coastal fortifications and buildings with their cannons.
+The outraged Thieu Tri responded:

 “The French truly are a gang of barbarians.
 Their crimes cannot be pardoned.
 Any commercial or military ship of theirs coming to our shores should be chased away and not permitted to land… Provincial officials must examine the geographical configurations and erect more fortifications and artillery of all kinds in order to tighten coastal defenses… The Catholic religion is a heterodox religion that deeply enchants the hearts of men.
 It not only tempts the stupid people; even among officials there are those who become so bewitched that they do not awaken.”